attrace/homepage/guides/referral-farming/how-it-works.md

 <div class="videowrapper">
 <iframe width="780" height="500" src="https://www.youtube.com/embed/AECkUgysPpY" title="YouTube video player" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>
 </div>

-Referral farming is where a project incentivises purchase of its tokens via referrals, by rewarding both referrers and buyers.This is how it works:
+Referral farming is where a project incentivises purchase of its tokens via referrals, by rewarding both referrers and buyers.
+This is how it works:

 - As a referrer, you can explore the referral farms of different tokens in the app and create your unique referral link for any token you would like to recommend or promote
 - Grab the link and share it with your communities, friends or family